-As a programmer, you have to focus a lot more on self study and practice rather than sitting in a boring lecture for hours.
-If you have an active internet connection and a PC or smartphone, you are all set to learn programming on your own.
-There are many websites on the internet that provide online courses, eBooks and tutorials (Both Free and Paid).
-Below is the list of 10 best website for programmers to learn coding and programming at home.
+As a programmer, you have to focus a lot more on self-study and practice rather than sitting in a boring lecture for hours.
+If you have an active internet connection and a PC or smartphone, you are all set to learn to program on your own.
+Many websites on the internet provide online courses, eBooks, and tutorials (Both Free and Paid).
+Below is the list of the 10 best websites for programmers to learn coding and programming at home.

 10 Best Websites For Programmers